Real Name: Vera Gemini (seems likely to be an alias)

 Hair: None; (human form) black

-History: Vera Gemini is the daughter of a human and a demon, although the specific details of this union are unknown.
+(Defenders I#59-60 (fb) - BTS) - Vera Gemini was the daughter of a human and a demon, although the specific details of this union were unrevealed.
 Her dual nature caused her to be scorned by both sides of her ancestry.

-She developed a cult following, interested in the demon-worship she professed.
+(Marvel Spotlight I#33, Defenders I#59-60 (fb) - BTS) - She developed a cult following, interested in the demon-worship she professed.
 This cult developed into a large organization, with varying levels.
-Some of her agents, such as Devil-Slayer, served as a Reaper of Souls.
-Other titles included Agent of Fortune, who would procure objects of value to her, and Agents of Death, who served as assassins.
-Vera and her group trained Devil-Slayer, but he eventually came to disagree with their plans and methods.
-He left the group, and soon began to oppose them directly, becoming one of their strongest foes.
+Some of her agents, such as Devil-Slayer, served as Reapers of Souls (assassins).
+Other titles included an Agent of Fortune, who would procure objects of value for her.
+Vera and her group trained Devil-Slayer, but he eventually came to disagree with their plans and methods; he left the group, and soon began to oppose them directly, becoming one of their strongest foes.

 (Marvel Spotlight I#33 - BTS) - Members of the Cult, some possessing demonic form, assaulted Devil-Slayer, Deathlok the Demolisher, and Cory Payne at New Grace Hospital, but they were forced to open a portal and flee from the two superhumans.

-Meanwhile, her cultists provided a continuation of the ritual, hoping to gain favored positions when the demons took over.
-However, they instead served as the final sacrifice.
+(Defenders I#60) - Meanwhile, Vera's cultists provided a continuation of the ritual, hoping to gain favored positions when the demons took over; however, they instead served as the final sacrifice.
 When the portal to the demon realm was forced the rest of the way open, it released explosive force, which stunned the cultists, making them easy prey for the hungry demons which rushed out.

-Vera manipulated the demon overlords in human form into playing games of chance to decide which of them would rule.
+In Acapulco, Vera manipulated the demon overlords in human form (see comments) into playing games of chance to decide which of them would rule.
 However, Vera instead proved the victor, took command of the demon hordes, and condemned the demon overlords to the same fate as the rest of humanity.

-Valkyrie skewered the demon form of Dr. Strange with her enchanted sword, Dragonfang, allowing his astral self to return to its senses and its body.
-Strange then led Nighthawk into the demon realm, where he succeeded in taking the Amulet of Agamotto from its position within the portal.
-This pulled all of the demons back within it, and closed off the portal.
+Valkyrie skewered the demon form of Dr. Strange with her enchanted sword Dragonfang, allowing his astral self to return to its senses and its body.
+Strange then led Nighthawk into the demon realm, where he succeeded in taking the Amulet of Agamotto from its position within the portal--this pulled all of the demons back within the realm, and closed off the portal.

 Gemini obviously refers to her dual nature.
 She was never called anything other than this, so its not clear if that is her real name.
-If they really wanted to go overboard, she could be Janice (Janus) Gemini...maybe that's her twin sister.
+If they really wanted to go overboard, she could have been Janice (Janus) Gemini...maybe that's her twin sister.

 When you take a good look at the Agent of Fortune...he's pretty goofy looking.